SerhatBasesgioglu/Plus30/README.md

 # Setup

-Not available yet.
-Backend->Jar, Frontend->Build and merging them in Electron can be used the create the app at the moment.
+Release is not available, backend and frontend servers can be run on IntelliJ and VS Code respectively.
+For creating an executable following is possible:
+Backend->Jar (.\mvnw clean package)
+Frontend->Build (npm run build)
+Merge these in an Electron application, create the executable using electron builder.

 # Issues / Contributions